cb372/cli-tools-skills-amnesty/02-text-processing/README.md

 You can use `tail -f` (f for "follow") to print out a file or stream that is still being written to.
 As soon as a new line is added to the file, it will be printed to the screen.

 ```
-$ tail -f web-server-requests.log  # Print out the requests to your web server as they happen
+$ tail -f web-server-requests.log  # Print out the requests arriving at your web server as they happen
 ```

 ## grep